AnhChienVu/VShell/README.md

 ## Configuration with TOML

-VShell allows users to set default configuration values via a `.config.toml` file.
+VShell allows users to set default configuration values via a `.toml` file.
 This is useful for defining reusable options without passing them as command-line arguments each time.

-1. Create a .config.toml file in your **system’s home directory** or make a copy of the provided sample file
+1. Create a `.toml` file in your **system’s home directory** or make a copy of the provided sample file

    ```bash
    cp ./.toml ~/.config.toml